Canon 650D vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not provide wifi capability.

-Both the 650D and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the 750D have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 650D and 750D can be found, respectively, in the Canon 650D Manual (free pdf) or the online Canon 750D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Canon 750D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.